stdevel/mkelfs/README.md

                         trailing slash!
 Have a loot at the EL mirror list (e.g. http://www.centos.org/download/mirrors) for
                         alternatives
-  -f, --force           defines whether pre-existing kickstart files shall be
+  -o DISTRO, --distro=DISTRO
-                        overwritten
+                        defines for which distro the files are downloaded (default: centos) - other possible values: fedora, sl -f, --force           defines whether pre-existing kickstart files shall be overwritten
   -q, --quiet           don't print status messages to stdout